|

 pointed dedication to America's children "and the education they're not

+getting."
 Education was Burnett's motivation for staging The Speaking Clock Revue,

 which also played Boston on Oct.
 16. Presented with Participant Media